-In your invitation e-mail, you may find that your school or university intends to analyse their NSE results in greater depth, making use of your student ID number and background information.
-In that case, the results are sent back to your school or university including a key file containing this additional information.
+Some universities and universities of applied sciences intend to analyse their NSE results in greater depth, making use of your student ID number and background information.
+In that case, the results are sent back to your university or university of applies sciences including a key file containing this additional information.
 The use of this file is governed by strict security regulations.
-The relevant data will only be used by the personnel responsible for Institutional Research at your school or university, and will never be provided to third parties.
+The relevant data will only be used by the personnel responsible for Institutional Research at your university or university of applied sciences, and will never be provided to third parties.
 The data will be treated with the utmost confidentiality.
 The final research results cannot be traced back to individual persons.
 The reports will also be completely anonymous.

 What about my privacy?

-Both Studiekeuze123 and your school or university value your privacy very highly.
-For more information, see Studiekeuze123.nl/information-about-privacy.
+Both Studiekeuze123 and your university or university of applied sciences value your privacy very highly.
+For more information, see www.nse.nl/en/privacy.